SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Using for Cross-modal Property Prediction

 \textbf{Qualitative Findings.} To delve deeper into the power of \modelname's representations, we compared its pre-finetuning and post-finetuning latent spaces against that of a supervised model lacking pretraining, using t-distributed Stochastic Neighbor Embedding (t-SNE) \citep{t-SNE-2008}.
 The visualizations are color-coded by the corresponding properties (Fig.~\ref{fig:latentprop}).
 Consistent with the quantitative outcomes, the supervised model's latent space, shown in Fig.~\ref{fig:latentprop}(a), exhibits limited structural coherence.
 In contrast, \modelname's latent space in Fig.~\ref{fig:latentprop}(b) shows pronounced clustering and distinct property trends.
 Notably, further fine-tuning of the encoder for these prediction tasks, depicted in Fig.~\ref{fig:latentprop}(c), results in a more structured latent space, marked by clearer linear trends in properties.
 This finding underscores \modelname's quantitative advantages and its flexibility in adapting to downstream tasks.

-\textbf{Few-shot Learning Analysis.} We evaluated how training sample size influences the test $R^2$ scores for predicting \textit{NCR}, assessing three model variants on a fixed $1$K-sample test set (Fig.~\ref{fig:fewshot}).
-In few-shot scenarios with just $100$ training samples, the supervised model's score fell sharply to $0.292$, while both \modelname variants maintained scores above $0.745$.
-At $10$K training samples, \modelname's performance advantage remained consistent.
-Upon increasing the training sample size to $1$M, all models showed improvement; the supervised model notably increased its score to $0.867$.
-Yet, both fine-tuned and frozen \modelname variants continued to lead, posting scores of $0.973$ and $0.942$, respectively.
+\textbf{Low Data Regime Analysis.} We evaluated how training sample size influences the test \text{$R^2$ = $1-NMSE$} scores for predicting \textit{NCR}, assessing three model variants on a fixed $1$K-sample test set (Fig.~\ref{fig:fewshot}).
+In low data regime scenarios with as low as just $100$ training samples, the supervised model's score fell sharply to $0.292$, while both \modelname variants maintained scores above $0.745$.
+Upon increasing the training sample size to $1$M, all models showed improvement; however, \modelname variants continued to lead.
+We observe that the supervised baseline model might approach \modelname's performance with more training data, which is reasonable, since this model is specialized only for the prediction of this property.
+However, \modelname's value lies in its flexibility - the pre-trained representations can be efficiently adapted to new tasks.
 These results emphasize \modelname's superior generalization from limited data, underscoring the \modelname's rich semantic encodings.